PlasticRosewood/PlasticRosewood/README.md

 - 👋 Hi, I’m @PlasticRosewood
-- 👀 I’m interested in machine learning and game development
+- 👀 I’m interested in machine learning and cybersecurity
-- 🌱 I’m currently learning C and Java
+- 🌱 I’m currently wrapping up my 3rd year of my Computer Science Degree at the University of Central Florida

 <!---